 Make Your Classroom a Safe-Zone for Specific Learning Disabilities (SLDs)!

-While PATINS/ICAM does not endorse a specific product or commercial training, we are eager to provide information on training opportunities/products which your school may explore in light of IN SB 217, the new Dyslexia Bill.
+While PATINS/ICAM does not endorse a specific product or commercial training, we are eager to provide information on training opportunities/products which your school may explore in light of Indiana Senate Law 217, the new dyslexia law.
 We will update this page when opportunities become available.

 Additional Resources for Educators & Students: